wncc/WnCC/_soc_projects/55-nihal-lendit.markdown

 * In dept discussions were conducted about the details of the project and every single feature.
 * Relevant APIs were searched for.
 * The structure of the database was finalised.

+### Week 1
+* Used the APIs, get familiar with them.
+* Compeleted the Facebook OAuth.
+* Finalised the framework for frontend, ReactJS and started it's tutorial.